 Operators may request Confidential Status when submitting the Notice of Intention to Drill or at the time the drilling history is submitted to the Division after completion of drilling activities.
 The request must be in writing and include a justification for confidential status.
 All requests must be submitted to the Division District Office where the well in located.
 See

 Permits are good for one year from the date of the Division's receipt of the Notice of Intention.
 Additionally, a one-year extension may be granted if the request is submitted to the Division prior to the expiration of the first one-year period.
 Notices and Permits are cancelled after two years.

 Operators who sell, transfer, or otherwise exchange the right to operate a well, and the land (owned or leased) where the well is located, must notify the Division no later than the date the sale, transfer, conveyance, exchange, or other disposition, becomes final.

 Notification is also required from persons acquiring ownership or operation of any well – whether by purchase, transfer, or another method – no later than the date the sale, transfer, conveyance, exchange, or other disposition, becomes final.

-To help operators obtain the well bonds required by Division 3 of the California Public Resources Code (PRC), DOGGR has prepared two resources for operators to use:
+To help operators obtain the well bonds required by Division 3 of the California Public Resources Code (PRC), DOGGR has prepared the following resource for operators to use:

 Bond Log (PDF, 780KB): lists recent bonds that have been submitted to DOGGR, including the surety company name, bond type, and bond amount.
 This is a good source for determining which surety companies are currently writing oilfield bonds.

 Specific bond questions may be directed to the appropriate Division District Office or the Headquarters office in Sacramento.
 (Please see the